India’s Street Children

 Life on the streets

 If kids are not able to quickly find work, most turn to petty theft.
 This lifestyle is exhausting and degrading so the kids often turn to drugs for an escape.
 Most huff glue because illicit drugs and even alcohol are far beyond their financial reach.
 Marijuana is also somewhat common.
 I was told that not all of the kids begging in the street are homeless.
 Some have parents who are unable or unwilling to work so their children resort to tireless begging.
-Others are Street kids, working and living on the streets.
+Some have parents who DO work but don’t earn enough.
+Others are part of the 11 million Street Kids, working and living on the streets without any parental involvement whatsoever.

 Salaam Balaak Trust: An NGO dedicated to helping India’s street kids